In-depth guide on upgrading your old Di2 bike

 What you’re looking for are the white boxes underneath the ‘50T / Top’.
 These are the gears you can move the light blue coloured box to - this is the gear at which the bike will shift from the big to small ring.

 Readers have confirmed that the same is the case for the 9070 series.
+When you use FD-R9150 or FD-R8050, you can select the shift point from a much wider range of gears.

 Whether or not the cross chaining is enough to put you off (full) Synchronized Shifting is up to you.
 It is at the very least something to be aware of.